SlapOS/slapos/software/rapid-cdn/README.rst

 port
 ~~~~
-Port used by Caddy.
+Port used by Rapid.CDN.
 Optional parameter, defaults to 4443.

 plain_http_port
 ~~~~~~~~~~~~~~~
-Port used by Caddy to serve plain http (only used to redirect to https).
+Port used by Rapid.CDN to serve plain http (only used to redirect to https).
 Optional parameter, defaults to 8080.